ktg5/H370-HD3-Hackintosh-OC/README.md

 # UPDATE (Nov.
-15, 2020)
-Big Sur will not work at the moment, reasons are the same as this https://www.reddit.com/r/hackintosh/comments/jt5pjx/z97_chipset_haswell_users/

-# UPDATE (Nov.
 13, 2020)
 I might be changing from my H370 mobo to a Z270 mobo sometime due to the recent problems such as restarting and shutdown not working, I think switching mobos would be a better opinion for me because I have no idea how patch APCI manually.